Murder of Dee Dee Blanchard: Investigation and arrests

-After concerning Facebook statuses were posted from Dee Dee's account and phone calls went unanswered, several friends and neighbors went to the house.
-While they knew that the two often left on medical trips unannounced, they saw Dee Dee's modified car still in the driveway, making this unlikely.
-Protective film on the windows made it hard to see inside in the low light.
-No one answered the door, so the gathered friends called 9-1-1.
-When the police arrived, they had to wait for a search warrant to be issued before they could enter, but they allowed one of the neighbors present to climb through a window, where he saw that the inside of the house was largely undisturbed and that Gypsy's wheelchairs were all still present.
+After concerning Facebook posts appeared on Dee Dee's account and phone calls went unanswered, several friends and neighbors went to the Blanchard home.
+Although the two often left for medical trips without notice, Dee Dee's modified car was still in the driveway, making that explanation unlikely.
+Protective film on the windows made it difficult to see inside in the low light.
+When no one answered the door, the group called 9‑1‑1.
+Police arrived but had to wait for a search warrant before entering; they allowed a neighbor to climb through a window, where he saw that the house was largely undisturbed and that Gypsy's wheelchairs were still present.

-When the warrant was issued, police entered the house and found Dee Dee's body.
-A GoFundMe account was set up to pay for her funeral expenses and possibly Gypsy's.
-Blanchards' acquaintances feared that even if Gypsy had not been harmed, she would be helpless without her wheelchair, medications, and support equipment like the oxygen tanks and feeding tube.
+Once the warrant was issued, officers entered the home and found Dee Dee's body.
+A GoFundMe account was created to help cover funeral expenses and, if necessary, costs related to Gypsy.
+Acquaintances feared that even if Gypsy had not been harmed, she would be helpless without her wheelchair, medications, and support equipment such as oxygen tanks and her feeding tube.

-Woodmansee, who was among those gathered on the Blanchards' lawn, told police what she knew about Gypsy and her secret boyfriend.
-She showed them the printouts she had saved, which included his name.
-Based on that information, police traced the IP address from which the posts to Dee Dee's account had been made to Wisconsin, and the next day police agencies in Waukesha County raided Godejohn's home in Big Bend.
+Woodmansee, who was among those gathered outside the home, told police what she knew about Gypsy's secret boyfriend and showed them the printouts she had saved, which included his name.
+Using that information, investigators traced an IP address to Wisconsin.
+The following day, law‑enforcement agencies in Waukesha County raided Godejohn's home in Big Bend.
 Godejohn and Gypsy surrendered and were taken into custody on charges of murder and felony armed criminal action.

-The news that Gypsy was safe was greeted with relief in Springfield, where she and Godejohn were soon extradited and held on $1 million bond.
-But, in announcing the news, Greene County Sheriff Jim Arnott warned, "things are not always what they appear."
-The media in Springfield soon reported that Gypsy had never been sick and had always been able to walk, but her mother had made her pretend otherwise, using physical abuse to control her.
-Arnott urged people not to donate money to the family until investigators learned the extent of the fraud.
+News that Gypsy was alive was met with relief in Springfield, where she and Godejohn were soon extradited and held on $1 million bond.
+In announcing the development, Greene County Sheriff Jim Arnott cautioned that "things are not always what they appear."
+Local media soon reported that Gypsy had never been sick and had always been able to walk, but that her mother had allegedly forced her to pretend otherwise.
+Arnott urged the public not to donate money to the family until investigators determined the extent of the fraud.

-An unsealed search warrant showed Gypsy had at least five Facebook accounts.
+An unsealed search warrant showed that Gypsy had at least five Facebook accounts.
 "Nick told investigators Gypsy had so many different Facebook accounts he could not remember all of them."
-The accounts: Nicholas Godejohn, Nicholas Bella Rose, Snowgypsy Blanchard, Gypsy's Trip, Praying for DeeDee and Gypsy, Bella Rose and Gypsy Rose were asked to be searched along with any additional Facebook accounts associated with Gypsy's email addresses.
-"Previous warrants say friends told investigators Gypsy had alternate Facebook accounts under the names Emma Rose and Devona Wolf where she reportedly "liked" pictures of sadomasochism."
+The accounts—Nicholas Godejohn, Nicholas Bella Rose, Snowgypsy Blanchard, Gypsy's Trip, Praying for DeeDee and Gypsy, Bella Rose, and Gypsy Rose—were requested for search, along with any additional accounts linked to Gypsy's email addresses.
+"Previous warrants say friends told investigators Gypsy had alternate Facebook accounts under the names Emma Rose and Demona LoveSlave where she reportedly 'liked' pictures of sadomasochism."

+As shown in the documentary Mommy Dead and Dearest, Blanchard made several statements later shown to be untrue.
+In post-arrest interrogation footage, she denied any involvement in her mother's killing, repeatedly responding "No, sir" when asked if she had committed or assisted in the murder of Dee Dee.
+She also stated, "I'm innocent.
+What they say on the news is not true."